 Winter Weather Advisory from MON 7:00 AM CDT until MON 7:00 PM CDT

+Winter Weather Advisory from MON 7:00 AM CDT until MON 7:00 PM CDTUpdated

 Issued by National Weather Service – LaCrosse, WI

-…WINTER WEATHER ADVISORY IN EFFECT FROM 7 AM TO 7 PM CDT
+…WINTER WEATHER ADVISORY REMAINS IN EFFECT FROM 7 AM TO 7 PM

 * WHERE…Portions of southwest and west central Wisconsin,